Jo Malone London 2001 EDP

 by Patricia Bilodeau , Lucien Piquet

 Jo Malone London Red Roses is an Eau de Parfum launched in 2001, created by Patricia Bilodeau and Lucien Piquet.
-The fragrance opens with Mint and Lemon, settles into a heart of Rose and Violet Leaf, and dries down to a base of Beeswax.
+Red Roses opens with Lemon and Mint, settles into a heart of Rose and Violet Leaf, and dries down to a base of Beeswax.
+Jo Malone London's Red Roses carries a Favourite verdict, a rose-led wear.

 This one's a proper love-it-or-hate-it affair.
 If you crave a brutally realistic, unapologetic rose, you've found your match.
 But if you prefer your florals dialled down, best run a mile.